-Considering that the US has the world’s largest economy and is also the largest exporter and importer of goods and services globally, it is not uncommon for many to wonder why we, as a studio, do not source our products in the US very often.
+Considering that the US has the world’s largest economy and is also the largest exporter and importer of goods and services globally, it is not uncommon for many to wonder why we, as a studio, have a hard time sourcing our products in the US.

 We like to thoroughly look into factory conditions, quality of work, and price quotes as a company.
 We take great care in lacing intricacy, detail, and quality into our work and are not planning to compromise on these standards.

 For the sake of our company’s reputation and the satisfaction of our customers, we are meticulous when choosing our outsourcing partners.
-We want to deliver nothing short of the best, and unfortunately, the US standards have not been able to be up to par with these standards.
+We want to deliver nothing short of the best, and unfortunately, it has been hard for us to keep our standards when producing in the US.

 A few reasons for this include: